Transport in the Soviet Union: Civil aviation

 The Ministry of Civil Aviation was, according to the Air Code of the USSR, responsible for all air transport enterprises and airlines established by it.
 Soviet civil air transport was the largest by total destinations and vehicles during most of its post-war existence.
 In the USSR, Aeroflot had a monopoly on all air transport.
 This ranged from civil and cargo transport to transporting political prisoners to the gulags, and more.

 The Soviet Union covered over one sixth of the entire earth's landmass, and in the early 1920s its government decided to invest in the aviation industry.
-They concluded that expanding it in the Soviet Union would not only make travel more efficient and faster, it would also help build and develop the mostly farmland, enormously spread out nation that it was.
+They concluded that expanding it in the Soviet Union would not only make travel more efficient and faster, it would also help develop the sprawling, mostly agricultural nation that it was.
 At this time, most travel required taking trains (or, as was often the case, by off-road travel in cars, buses, or trucks).
 Many of the northern and eastern territories in the Soviet Union were completely inaccessible during much of the year; most of these vast expanses of land lacked roads and railroads because of the huge distances between them and the nearest population centers.
 The extreme climate conditions also made travel and construction nearly impossible.
 The absence of "surface transportation facilities" also meant that very little equipment was available to use for road construction—making the process even more daunting.
 Consequently, the Soviet government concluded that building a series of airports scattered throughout the more isolated parts of the country would be far more economically efficient than to build thousands of miles of road and railways.
 The Soviet Government decided, therefore, that air travel would be the best means of transportation for people and cargo.
 First, a fleet was necessary; between 1928 and 1932, the number of aircraft manufacturing facilities grew from twelve to thirty-one, while the nation's annual output of airplanes increased from a mere 608 to 2,509.
 After combining a number of existing fleets, the Soviet government founded the national airline and air service of the Soviet Union, renaming the "USSR Civil Air Fleet" Aeroflot.